University of Auckland logo

 UoA Toolbox

-UoA Toolbox hosts a variety of custom reports and tools that have been produced and made available to either UoA staff or students.
-Currently, the UoA Toolbox application has three different features available to use, which are:
+The UoA Toolbox hosts a variety of custom reports and tools that have been developed at the University and made available to staff with teaching roles.
+The Toolbox features:

-• Information about how to activate and use can be found in the .
+If the Toolbox is hidden from view in your course side menu, enable it from the Settings > Navigation tab.
+Information about how to activate and use the tool can be found in the .

 UoA Assignment Cover Sheet